JerBouma/FinanceDatabase/README.md

 ````

 Next up I initialise subplots and loop over all collected tickers.
 Here, I create a new temporary DataFrame that I fill
-with the adjusted close price of the ticker as well as the Bollinger Bands.
-Then I plot the data in one of the subplots.
+with the adjusted close prices of the ticker as well as the Bollinger Bands.
+Then I plot the data in one of
+the subplots.

 ````
 import pandas as pd